steemit/condenser/docs/CONFIGURATION.md

 absent or lying.
-The one exception is `POST /api/steem/broadcast`, capped at 256KB — a maximal legitimate post (65280-byte body client-side, 65536 on-chain) inflates to ~67KB of HTTP body after the JSON envelope, escaping and signature, which a 64KB cap would reject. `POST /api/auth/check-authority` is exempt from rate limiting only (the endpoint is scheduled for removal);
+The one exception is `POST /api/steem/broadcast`, capped at 256KB — a maximal legitimate post (65280-byte body client-side, 65536 on-chain) inflates to ~67KB of HTTP body after the JSON envelope, escaping and signature, which a 64KB cap would reject.
+(The former `POST /api/auth/check-authority` rate-limit exemption is gone — the endpoint was removed entirely in audit N-13.)
-its body is still capped.

 ### Session TTLs